 5. Personalized workouts will increase

-According to LifetoLiveit, more and more people are looking for workout solutions that meet their weight loss, muscle building or other fitness endeavors.
+According to LifetoLiveit, more and more people are looking for workout solutions that meet their weight loss, muscle building, serious mass building or other fitness endeavors.
 With an increasing number of centers like the New York Sports Lab, biohacking places such as Bulletproof Labs, and such DNA tests as Fitness Genes, people are finding it easier to have metabolic assessments and understand how genes relate to fitness.
 Fitness experts predict that, though pricey, these stats and tests are likely going to be popular especially for people that want to take their workout to the next level.

 Other notable fitness trends for 2019 include increased workout programs for older people, body weight training, Yoga, and functional fitness training.